Discover folk - the CRM for people-powered businesses

 Cons

-• High cost: Can be expensive, especially for small to medium-sized real estate agencies, with high licensing fees and additional costs for add-ons and customization.
+- High cost: Can be extremely expensive for medium-sized real estate agencies with 20-50 agents, with high licensing fees and additional costs for add-ons and customization that can become prohibitive.

-• Overwhelming for small teams: Robust features may be overkill for smaller teams or agencies, leading to underutilization of the platform’s capabilities.
+- Overwhelming for medium-sized teams: Robust features may be overkill for teams of 20-50 agents, leading to underutilization of the platform's capabilities and poor ROI.

-• Integration complexity: While offering extensive integration capabilities, integrating Salesforce with third-party applications can be complex and require technical expertise.
+- Integration complexity: While offering extensive integration capabilities, integrating Salesforce with third-party applications can be complex and require technical expertise that medium-sized agencies may not have in-house.

 Price and plans